brylevkirill/notes/Reinforcement Learning.md

 ---
 ### model-based methods

+  - learning a model of the world's state and state-transition dynamics
+  - planning using the model
+	* improving a policy or value function through computation rather than by gathering further data
+	* using the model to look ahead from some states, imagining from each something about its future

   two fundamental problems in sequential decision making ([overview](https://youtu.be/2pWv7GOvuf0?t=1h16m16s) by David Silver `video`):
   - reinforcement learning
 	* environment is initially unknown